khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * 🔥 Zenke … Goodman.
 Visualizing a joint future of neuroscience and neuromorphic engineering.
 2020. https://igi-web.tugraz.at/PDF/258.pdf
 * ANOTHER PAPER WILL BE HERE

-## 11. Intrepretability in DL and Neuro
+## 11. Interpretability in DL and Neuro

 Some stuff on core ML interpretability #todo